dropbox/ttvc/README.md

       | 'back_forward'
       // Navigation is initiated by a prerender hint.
       | 'prerender'
-      // Navigation was triggered with a script operation, e.g. in a single page application.
+      // Navigation is triggered with a script operation, e.g. in a single page application.
       | 'script';
   };
 };